You are here: Home > Support > Knowledge Base > Changing Feeder ID Formats

 4. Press the Exit button to close the dialog box.

-The feeder IDs on the one-line diagram will be redefined based upon the new feeder ID format.
+The feeder IDs on the single-line diagram will be redefined based upon the new feeder ID format.

 1. After you have changed the feeder ID format, run the Project Feeder ID Schedule command.